laravel/docs/collections.md

 <a name="method-each"></a>
 #### `each()` {#collection-method}

-The `each` method iterates over the items in the collection and passes each item to a given callback:
+The `each` method iterates over the items in the collection and passes each item to a callback:

     $collection = $collection->each(function ($item, $key) {
         //
     });

-Return `false` from your callback to break out of the loop:
+If you would like to stop iterating through the items, you may return `false` from your callback:

     $collection = $collection->each(function ($item, $key) {
         if (/* some condition */) {